Krishk1223/PHYS6017-labs/README.md

-# PHYS6017-labs
+# PHYS6017-labs:
-Labs of Computer techniques in Physics in Julia
+Computer Labs of PHYS6017: Computer techniques in Physics but written in Julia